eburghar/rconfd/README.md

 which defeat the purpose of using jsonnet in the first place).

 Jsonnet permits using complex operations for merging, adding, overriding and allowing you to easily and securely specialize your configuration files.
-By using kubernetes mount or environment variable, and the `file:` or `env:` back-ends, you can easily compose your configuration files.
+By using mounts or environment variables in your kubernetes manifests, along with the `file` and `env` back-ends, you can easily compose your configuration files.

 ## Usage